Winter Park-Fraser Valley: On a Budget

 The Winter Park-Fraser Valley Chamber offers free snowshoe tours departing from Hideaway Park every Saturday and Sunday at 1 p.m.
 To check availability call 970-726-4118 or stop by the visitor center at 78841 U.S. Highway 40.

 Snow Mountain Ranch’s Nordic Center offers cross-country ski trails that stretch more than 62 miles through 5,200 acres of high-altitude meadows.
-A ski trail day pass is $15 for adults and $8 for kids and seniors, but is complimentary to Snow Mountain Ranch guests, YMCA of the Rockies members, kids ages 5 and under and adults over age 70.
-The Nordic Center also offers ice skating, sledding, tubing and snowshoeing.
 Call 888-613-9622 for more information.

 The Colorado Adventure Park, located five minutes from the Winter Park Ski Resort, offers several snow activities, including a winter favorite, tubing.
-Zip down the hill in a traditional inner tube for $18 an hour.
-For a faster thrill, try one of the park’s airboards, a new option that allows riders to veer left or right as they conquer the hill (for ages 13 and up, $22 an hour).
+Zip down the hill in a traditional inner tube for a small hourly rate.
+For a faster thrill, try one of the park’s airboards, a new option that allows riders to veer left or right as they conquer the hill.
 For the little ones ages 3 and under, the Adventure Park offers complimentary sleds and a mini hill.
-Plus, don’t miss the snowscoots, tyke-sized snowmobiles for ages 6 and up ($10 for 10 laps).
+Plus, don’t miss the snowscoots, tyke-sized snowmobiles for ages 6 and up .
 Call 970-726-5779 for reservations and information.

 The town of Fraser’s famous Tubing Hill (970-726-5954) is another must-do.
 Its groomed (and well-lit at night) hillside and sledding tunes blasting from the top of the hill make for a fun atmosphere.
 Tubes can go down individually, or in gigantic blobs for more distance.
 At the bottom, riders drag their tubes to the lift, hook up and ride to the top on the tube lift.
-Prices are $16 for an hour or $22 for 90 minutes.
 After the thrill of the hill, tubers can get something hot and tasty to drink in the warming house.

 Winter Park Ski Resort opens the Intrawest Retail Village pond for ice skating during ski season.
 Skaters can glide to music, with mountains and the ski village as scenery.
 For individual pricing and family pricing please visit http://www.winterparkresort.com/events-and-activities/activities/activities/ice-skating.aspx or call 303-316-1564